fossasia/eventyay-tickets/doc/features.rst

 - **Colorize:** Change your event's primary color to fit your event, your design, or your organizer.
 - **Customize:** If changing the site's primary color is not adequate for you, you can also upload custom CSS files and change anything you want to look differently.
+- **Link:** You can configure a separate domain for each of your events, in case you have event- specific domains, but want to keep all your events on the same instance.

 Features under development
 --------------------------